-The 'residence nil-rate band' (RNRB) now applies where a residence is passed on death to direct descendants such as a child, grandchild or their spouses.
+The 'residence nil-rate band' (RNRB) applies where a residence is passed on death to direct descendants such as a child, grandchild or their spouses.
 A step-child, adopted child or fostered child is regarded as a direct descendant.
-For the 2018/19 tax year, the RNRB is set at £125,000 (up from £100,000 in 2017/18).
-It will rise again in 2019/20 to £150,000, before reaching £175,000 in 2020/21.
+For the 2021/22 tax year, the RNRB is set at £175,000.
 The RNRB can only be used in respect of one residential property which has, at some point, been a residence of the deceased.
 This relief is subject to certain restrictions - please contact us for further advice in this area.

-Property Investment
+Property investment